 There are certain risk factors for the condition that include your gender, ethnicity and the size of your frame.
 These particular risk factors cannot be controlled by the individual.
 At the same time, there are those you can control, which include your exercise routine, diet, medications you take and whether you smoke or drink.
 Osteoporosis Statistics According to the American Academy of Orthopedic Surgeons, around 30 million Americans have osteoporosis or are at risk for it.
 Risk Factors It isn’t always possible to predict whether or not a person will develop the disease.
-Diet and Vitamin D In aging adults, it is more likely for osteoporosis to develop.
-Activity Levels Many adults become more sedentary as they age, which means they probably lack necessary exercise.
+Diet and Vitamin D. How to Protect Your Elderly Loved One from Flu.
+Flu is difficult to manage in the golden years.

 Best Options for Long Distance Caregiving.
 When a senior loved one has a health issue, it can be hard for everyone.

 Those who live close by their loved one may feel all the responsibility falls on them.
 Caregiver Support During Coronavirus.
 In this time of the Coronavirus Pandemic, people are facing the challenge with questions and wonderment.